Why I Quit Being a Baha’i

 Unfortunately, I never believed in any of it.
 I tried to figure out ways of making it work in my head.
 I pretended.
 I tried to “fake it ’till you make it”.
 But I didn’t really believe it.

+So, do I believe in God?
+Yes, to the limited extent that I always did, but in a very vague way.
 Whenever anyone asked me about my belief in “God” (I have to put it in inverted quotes, because Baha’is capitalise it, and I’m doing that to acknowledge their tradition), I’d always give it a highly qualified answer, saying something like:

 “Well, I believe in a universe where we may never understand everything, because we’re just squishy blobs of goo.
 But we should try.
 That stuff that we may never actually understand, because of our physical limitations, is what you might call ‘god'”.